mockko/livereload/README.md

 Feel like chatting?
 Join us at livereload@jaconda.im — just add this contact to your Jabber / Google Talk.
 (Please don't overuse this chat feature, we're trying to get some work done too!)

+1.5 [not yet released]: Support for `file://` URLs in Chrome (does not seem possible in Safari, sorry).
+JS live reloading is now off by default.
+Minor UI improvements.

 1.4: Works on Windows.
 Sane file system monitoring (had to write it from scratch, see em-dir-watcher gem).
 Port number changed to 35729 because of a conflict with Zend Server.
 Added grace period to combine the changes made in rapid succession.
 Works with Vim.

 **Please help spread the word — tweet or blog about LiveReload!**